copyrite/LwotcMinimalText/XComGame.md

 You enter Overwatch after you fire a turn-ending standard shot with your primary weapon.

 ## Reaper
-Enter Reaper mode until the end of your turn.
-The first melee attack in Reaper mode will not miss.
-While in Reaper mode, you gain an action on melee kill. -2 melee damage per melee attack you've performed in Reaper mode this turn.
+While in Reaper, you gain an action on melee kill.
+The first melee attack in Reaper will not miss. -2 melee damage per melee attack you've made in Reaper this turn.
 * {% COOLDOWN %}
 * Reaper and Run and Gun cannot be used on the same turn.
-* What does it mean to not miss?
+* TODO: What does it mean to not miss?

 ## Reckoning
 Dash to an enemy within movement range and attack it with your Ripjack.
-* {% 1AP NTE %}
+* {% AP1 NTE %}
-* Only costs 1 action point even if you would need more actions to reach the target.
+* Only costs 1 action even if you would need more actions to reach the target.
 * {% COOLDOWN %}

 ## Reflex